TK-vGI/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+Modifying content
+The basic workflow looks like this:

+    Modify the files in your working copy.

+    Select and stage changes you want to be a part of your next commit.

+    Perform a commit that includes your changes.

+Let's make some changes then!